Pipedrive vs. Salesforce: The Best CRM for Your Business

 One of the main functions that a CRM system must perform is the efficient management of contacts.
 Pipedrive allows one to customize the view of this data according to the details provided, such as emails, closed deals, completed or required activities, etc. As stated above, all of these possibilities can be easily managed according to your needs.

 Another important feature that this CRM system offers is Pipedrive mail, which facilitates direct contact with your customers.
 It creates its own email, which is automatically connected to your customer contacts or deals and offers an easier track of that process.
-As an addition, the system creates templates for the upcoming emails, which proves that the Pipedrive CRM system is a real timesaver.
+In addition, the system creates templates for the upcoming emails, which proves that the Pipedrive CRM system is a real timesaver.

 Pipedrive CRM offers a vast scope of integration possibilities, which include Slack, Asana, Trello, Google Maps among other Google apps, Mailchimp, and many more.
 Long story short, the Pipedrive Marketplace shows all the apps that can be integrated, including the most downloaded or top-rated.
 If your software cannot be integrated with Pipedrive, you can always create additional custom features or use the Pipedrive API.